Guide Dog training.

 Pups return from being raised by their volunteer Puppy Raisers to the Guide Dog Centre when they are about 14 months old.

-Over two weeks, our expert Guide Dog Instructors carefully assess every dog on several long walks.
+Over three weeks, our expert Guide Dog Trainers carefully assess every dog on several long walks.
 Prospective Guide Dogs must:

 • be healthy